Pamban Bridge

-Pamban Bridge (/ta/, romanised: pāmban) was a railway bridge that connected the town of Rameswaram on Pamban Island to Mandapam on mainland India.
+Pamban Bridge (/ta/, romanised: pāmban) was a railway bridge that connected the town of Rameswaram on Pamban Island with Mandapam in mainland India.
 Opened on 24 February 1914, it was India's first sea bridge, and was the longest sea bridge in India until the opening of the Bandra–Worli Sea Link in 2010.
 It was a conventional bridge resting on concrete piers with a double-leaf bascule section midway, which could be raised to let ships and barges pass through.

 The Pamban bridge was the only surface transport link that connected Rameswaram to the mainland India until 1988, when a road bridge was constructed parallel to the railway bridge.
 In 2020, construction of a new bridge closer to the existing one began which was planned to eventually replace the existing bridge.
 In December 2022, rail transportation on the bridge was suspended permanently as the bascule section had weakened significantly due to corrosion.

 History

-Plans for a bridge to connect to mainland were suggested in 1870 as the British Administration sought ways to increase trade with Ceylon.
+Plans for a bridge to connect to mainland was suggested in 1870 as the British Administration sought ways to increase trade with Ceylon.
 The construction began in August 1911.
-The bridge was opened for traffic on 24 February 1914 and connected Rameshwaram on Pamban Island to the town of Mandapam on the mainland.
+The bridge was opened for traffic on 24 February 1914 and connected Rameshwaram in Pamban Island with mainland India.